-• The students may have a chance to make up no more than 2 missed clinical at the end of the clinical rotation.
-This will be worth 3 points to be subtracted from the students' attendance score.
-This is also at the discretion of the clinical site and Surgical Technology program faculty.
-Students will have a total of 20 points deducted from the final grade for every unexcused absence regardless If the student has made up a clinical and 50 points deducted for a "No Call No Show".
+The students may have a chance to make up no more than 2 missed clinical at the end of the clinical rotation.
+Students will be given half points for assignments turned in during the clinical make-up time.
+Students will have a total of 20 points deducted from the final grade for every unexcused absence regardless of If the student has made up a clinical and 50 points deducted for a "No Call No Show".